 This approach established tiers of licensee performance based on maintaining the barriers to radionuclide release, minimizing events that could challenge the barriers, and ensuring that systems can perform their intended functions.
 Performance in these tiers would be measured through reliance on high-level, objective indicators with thresholds set for each indicator to form a utility response band, a regulator response band, and a band of unacceptable performance (which became Columns 1-5 of the Action Matrix).

-In response to the NEI proposal, Commission comment on the IRAP proposal, and comments made at the July 17, 1998 Commission meeting with public and industry stakeholders, the staff set out to develop a single set of recommendations for making improvements to the regulatory oversight processes.
+In response to the NEI proposal, Commission comment on the IRAP proposal, and comments made at the July 17, 1998, Commission meeting with public and industry stakeholders, the staff set out to develop a single set of recommendations for making improvements to the regulatory oversight processes.

 Stakeholder collaboration on a new oversight process: